London EV Company

-London EV Company Limited (LEVC, formerly The London Taxi Corporation Limited trading as The London Taxi Company) is a British automotive electric vehicle manufacturer with its headquarters at Ansty near Coventry, England, and a wholly-owned subsidiary of Chinese automaker Geely.
-The company is responsible for the electrical conversion of London’s famous black taxicabs.
+London EV Company Limited (LEVC), formerly The London Taxi Corporation Limited, is a British automotive manufacturer with its headquarters at Ansty Park near Coventry, England.
+It is a wholly owned subsidiary of Chinese automaker Geely.
+The company produces London’s famous black taxicabs.

 History

-Geely's involvement in British taxicab production began in 2006 when it partnered with LEVC's predecessor The London Taxi Company, and its parent Manganese Bronze Holdings, in the creation of a China-based taxicab manufacturing joint venture.
+Geely's involvement in British taxicab production began in 2006 when it partnered with London EV Company's predecessor, The London Taxi Company, and its parent Manganese Bronze Holdings, in the creation of a China-based taxicab manufacturing joint venture.
 In 2008, Geely considered the possibility of converting London's black cabs into electric-powered vehicles.
 In 2009 Geely bought shares in Manganese Bronze Holdings.

 In 2012 Manganese Bronze Holdings entered administration due to lack of funding.
 In 2013 Geely rescued part of the business and created its own taxicab production company as The London Taxi Corporation Limited.

-The joint venture, Shanghai LTI Automobile Components Co Ltd, makes the TX4, a licensed London Black Cab, in Fengjing, Shanghai, and exports semi-complete knock-down kits for assembly in the UK.
+The joint venture, Shanghai LTI Automobile Components Co Ltd, made the TX4, a licensed London Black Cab, in Fengjing, Shanghai, and exports semi-complete knock-down kits for assembly in the UK.

 From 2014, Geely invested £480m in LEVC to develop a new taxi.
+Much of the engineering is done by China Euro Vehicle Technology, a Geely subsidiary based in Gothenburg, Sweden.
 In March 2015, LEVC announced a new factory and offices would be built at Ansty Park, northeast of Coventry at a cost of £90m, creating 1,000 jobs.
 Geely hoped to manufacture 36,000 vehicles per annum.

-In 2017, the company launched the new LEVC TX electric hybrid taxi and announced its intentions to begin production of electric commercial vehicles in addition to taxicabs.
+In 2017, the company launched the new LEVC TX range-extended electric taxi and announced its intentions to begin production of electric commercial vehicles in addition to taxicabs.

+In February 2025, LEVC was integrated into Geely Galaxy dealership network in the Chinese market.
+Its sole model in China, the LEVC L380, was rebranded as the Geely Galaxy LEVC L380.